• Skip to primary navigation

 Almost any holiday or special dinner needs a sweet potato side dish.
 Do you always go to your tried and true recipe?
 I generally make a sweet potato casserole with bourbon or I might top a sweet potato casserole with pretzels.

-This Spring, try branching out and make a sweet potato souffle, sounds fancy but is simple to make and is amazing with ham for Easter dinner or Mother’s Day lunch.
+This Spring, try branching out and make a sweet potato souffle, sounds fancy but it’s simple to make and is amazing with ham for Easter dinner or Mother’s Day lunch.

 Sweet potato casseroles are known for their natural sweetness and rich creamy texture, which makes them an irresistible side dish for special occasions.
 The addition of pears and honey in this recipe, adds even more depth of flavor.